Reactions After Bashir Said FG Has Announced N5B Palliatives To Each Of The 36 States And The FCT | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Reactions After Bashir Said FG Has Announced N5B Palliatives To Each Of The 36 States And The FCT

-Bashir Ahmad, an all Progressive Congress, APC chieftain and aide to fomer president, Muhammadu Buhari has stated that the federal government has announced the distribution of N5 Billion naira palliatives to each of the 36 states and the federal capital territory

-Bashir Ahmad, In a post that he shared on his verified Twitter page said that the fund was given to the states in other to cushion the effect of the fuel subsidy
+Bashir Ahmad, a chieftain of the All Progressives Congress (APC) and an assistant to former President Muhammadu Buhari, has revealed that the federal government has announced that it will provide N5 billion in palliatives to each of the 36 states and the federal capital territory.
+In a post that he uploaded on his verified Twitter page, Bashir Ahmad stated that the amount was handed to the states in order to mitigate the impact of the fuel subsidy.

-It would be recalled that some weeks ago, the federal government had budgeted some funds to be used to cushion the effect of the subsidy removal
+It is important to keep in mind that a number of weeks ago, the federal government included in its budget some money that was intended to be used to cushion the effect of the loss of the subsidy.
+President Bola Ahmed Tinubu and Vice President Yemi Osinbajo of the Nigerian federal government reportedly just announced that they will be releasing N5 billion to each of the states, according to NAIJA NEWS.

-According to NAIJA NEWS, the federal government, under the leadership of president Bola Ahmed Tinubu has now announced the release of N5 Billion naira each to all the states
+There have been a number of responses to the report since Bashir Ahmad shared it on his Facebook page.
+Please observe what he has posted.

 )